makerplane/canfix-spec/src/framedef.rst

   :file: tables/nodespecificframe.csv
   :header-rows: 1

-*Node Specific Message* frames are sent with identifiers 1792 thru 2047.
-These are the last 256 CAN identifiers.
+*Node Specific Message* frames are sent with identifiers 1760 thru 2015.

 The *Node Specific Message* format is simple.
 The source node ID is inferred by the identifier on which the message was transmitted by the following formula.

-  Frame ID - 1792 = Node ID
+  Frame ID - 1760 = Node ID

 The *Control Code* indicates what type of message this is.
 Table 3.5 shows the different Control Codes that can be used.